HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 ## Windows

+1. Download our latest version of the package from the following [link](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.5.3/vchdfe--windows-latest.tar.gz).
+Move this file to the desired installation path.
-1. Open up a powershell terminal.
+2. Open up a powershell terminal.
 We recommend to run powershell as administrator for installation.
 To do this, open Windows menu, type "powershell".
 Right-click on the powershell, click "run as administrator".

-2. Change the current directory to where you want to install the executable by typing  in the powershell
+3. Change the current directory to where you want to install the executable by typing  in the powershell

 ```
 cd "desired_installation_path"